tjhickey724/discrete_math/courses/cs29a_spr25.md

 * We begin with
   - an overview of the course and
   - a discussion of why Math might be useful in CS, and what kinds of math would be most useful
-* We ask everyhone to connect to the [Mastery Learning App](https://mastery.cs.brandeis.edu) with PIN ???????
+* We ask everyone to connect to the [Mastery Learning App](https://mastery.cs.brandeis.edu) with PIN ???????
 * We introduce Boolean Algebra and the Propositional Calculus
   - We introduce the boolean operators AND, OR, NOT, IMPLIES, IFF, XOR, ONLYIF in this [overview of Propositional Logic](https://github.com/tjhickey724/discrete_math/blob/main/notes/propositional_calculus/overview.md)
   - We get some practice in [converting between English and the Propoaitional Calculus](https://github.com/tjhickey724/discrete_math/blob/main/notes/propositional_calculus/PropCalTranslation.md)

----